← Back to Blog

 Building AI-Powered Web Apps with Next.js and the Claude API in 2026

-A practical guide to integrating Anthropic's Claude API into a Next.js 14 app — from streaming responses to building a real AI feature your users will love.
+A practical guide to integrating Anthropic's Claude API into a Next.js 14 app, covering streaming responses, error handling, and building real AI features your users will love.

 By Asif Hossain·